kylekunzhao/kylekunzhao.github.io/index.md

 # Welcome!

-I am an Associate Professor and Director of Graduate Studies at the Mathematics Department of Tulane University.
+I am an Associate Professor at the Mathematics Department of Tulane University.
 Before joining Tulane in 2012, I was a Visiting Assistant Professor of Matehmatics at the University of Iowa from 2011 to 2012.
 Prior to that, I was a Postdoctoral Researcher at the Mathematical Biosciences Institute of the Ohio State University from 2009 to 2011.
 I obtained my Ph.D. in Mathematics from the Georgia Institute of Technology in 2009.
 My B.S. and M.S.